Tyawo/liri-node-app/README.md

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

     ***See the attached images folder for more details about the Liri-bot-app.***